 |

-extract value by regex | element |
+extract value by regex or template |

-for example, to extract a value of username from variable
+For example, to extract a value of username from variable

 var1 containing UserName:[email protected] you could use: